A Hydrant is not a Toy

-Top Ten reasons not to open a fire hydrant to beat the heat
+Top ten reasons not to open a fire hydrant to beat the heat:

-- Opening a hydrant use can cause reductions in water pressure throughout other sections of the water system.
+- Opening a hydrant use can cause reductions in water pressure in other sections of the water system.
 Using hydrants as public sprinklers can jeopardize people and property if there isn't enough pressure when needed to fight a fire.

 - The raw force of water gushing from an open hydrant can cause serious injury to a person who hasn't been trained in the proper method to safely open a hydrant.
 Caps on the hydrant can cannonball into the body of someone standing nearby.

 - Small children playing in hydrant flow can be seriously injured by the force of the water stream from a hydrant.
 Flow from an open hydrant can easily knock a large adult to the ground.

 - Fire hydrants are installed to fight fires -- not to be used for recreation.

 - Unauthorized use of a fire hydrant is against the law and punishable by fines!
 In fact, if you see anyone attempting to break open a fire hydrant -- call 911 and report it.